glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 * For example, the class in the query contains both `AuthorID` Guid property and the `Author` property that references the entity Person.
 * The data will be loaded from the database when a `ToList()` method is executed on the query, or any other method that requires the data (First(), Any(), ...).

+The Query method can have a **filter** as a parameter, same as the Load method.

 **ToSimple** is a Rhetos method that removes ORM navigation properties from the query: